charlesrt/charlesrt.github.io/_posts/2016-09-06-egoless-design-reviewing-the-right-way.markdown

   should ask questions to learn more.
 ---

-_I was halfway through a deep dive at one of these events.
+_I was halfway through a design deep dive.
 I became uncomfortable.
 I was nervous.
 I was hot.
 I started breathing heavily.
 My heart started racing.
 But — I was not presenting.
 I was in the audience.
-An audience that was not doing it the right way.
+An audience that was not doing it right.
 An audience that was criticising._

 ![An illustration of a head in empty space](/assets/2016/09/egoless-design-reviewing-the-right-way/egoless-design.png)